deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/pulses-daal-lentils.md

 ![image](../../../media/Nutrition_Pulses-Daal-Lentils-image5.jpg)

-Toor/tuvarorarhardaal, is most commonly sold and cooked in its split, skinless form.
+Toor/tuvar or arhar daal, is most commonly sold and cooked in its split, skinless form.
 With its skin on, it is a greenish-brown color and without its skin, yellow.

 Toor daal looks a lot like chana daal but has smaller, more yellow-colored grains.
 It is especially popular in the west and south India.
 It cooks quickly and does not require soaking in advance.